juvalen/mb-checker/README.md

 Clone this repository into a directory

 Copy **Bookmarks** file in which Chrome stores bookmarks in json format to a subdirectory named _data_ under this.
-Bookmark file is in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_ in Ubuntu.

 Run `python3 chrome.py`